michaelmangelsdorf/myth/spec.md

     0xE6: SS	Take SIR into SOR
     0xE7: SP	Take SIR into POR
     0xE8: SD	Take SIR into D
-    0xE9: SU	Take SIR as 8-bit signed number and add it to 16-bit pointer B:O
+    0xE9: SW	Take SIR as page offset and store it into PC - while register D is not zero.
+In either case, decrement D
     0xEA: SJ	Take SIR as page offset and store it into PC - always
-    0xEB: SW	Take SIR as page offset and store it into PC - while register D is not zero.
-In either case, decrement D
+    0xEB: SH	Take SIR as page offset and store it into PC - if A is not equal to zero
-    0xEC: SH	Take SIR as page offset and store it into PC - if A is not equal to zero
+    0xEC: SZ	Take SIR as page offset and store it into PC - if A is equal to zero
-    0xED: SZ	Take SIR as page offset and store it into PC - if A is equal to zero
+    0xED: SN	Take SIR as page offset and store it into PC - if A is negative (has bit 7 set)
-    0xEE: SN	Take SIR as page offset and store it into PC - if A is negative (has bit 7 set)
+    0xEE: SR	Take SIR as page-index, load the index into R, set PC to 80h
     0xEF: SC	Take SIR as page-index, load the index into C, set PC to 0.
 Save return pointer into B:O. Decrement L

-    0xF0: PR	Take PIR into R
+    0xF0: PU	Take PIR as 8-bit signed number and add it to 16-bit pointer B:O
-    0xF1: PM	Take PIR into mem[B:O]
+    0xF1: PM	Take PIR into M[B:O]
     0xF2: PB	Take PIR into B
     0xF3: PO	Take PIR into O
     0xF4: PA	Take PIR into A